 The love between lovers grants the individual a unique viewpoint that enables him to experience “the clarity of Shabbat,” to the point of humiliation (in the positive sense of the word).
-This encourages repentance and tikkun ha-brit – the hasidic euphemism for wasting seed and sometimes other sexual sins.
-Indeed, in a paradoxical manner, R. Menachem Mendel determines that love between lovers is achieved thanks to “purifying the material” – again a hasidic euphemism for extreme norms of sexual behavior, sometimes even partial asceticism – and instructs that “as the body becomes more purified, this leads to greater love between lovers, the attribute of renewal and fragrant scent.”
-No less importantly, he views Shabbat as a means for achieving love between lovers: through the distancing created in the six days of Creation, the daily routine, the individual is able to achieve kiruv, to unite with God, on Shabbat.
+This encourages repentance and tikkun ha-brit – the hasidic term for atoning for wasting seed and sometimes other sexual sins.
+Indeed, in a paradoxical manner, R. Menachem Mendel determines that love between lovers is achieved thanks to “purifying the material” – again a hasidic term for extreme norms of sexual behavior, sometimes even partial asceticism – and instructs that “as the body becomes more purified, this leads to greater love between lovers, the attribute of renewal and fragrant scent.”
+No less importantly, he views Shabbat as a means for achieving love between lovers: through the distancing created in the six days of Creation, days of routine, the individual is able to achieve kiruv, to unite with God, on Shabbat.
 This is especially evident on Shabbat, when the tzaddik hosts his followers in his court:

 When people gather together in the unity of peace and truth, the love between lovers is born, and the fragrant scent is born.
-Especially when individuals gather together at the tzaddik’s home and they sit together, in shame and humility, awe and baseness, then the fragrant scent is created by inspiration of the Shekhina [Divine Presence].
-We may compare this to a person who enters a pharmacy.
+Especially when individuals gather together at the tzaddik’s home and they sit together, in shame and humility, awe and submissiveness, then the fragrant scent is created by the resting of the Shekhina.
+We may compare this to a person who enters a perfumer’s shop.
 He may give nothing and take nothing, yet still he takes away a pleasant scent and brings it out with him. [...]
-This is the meaning of “the mandrakes [dudaim] are sending forth their fragrance” (Songs 7:14).
-[In gematriya, Hebrew numerology] The word dudaim is formed of the combination of the letters in dodim [friends] and [the letter] aleph.
+This is the meaning of “the mandrakes [dudaim] give a smell” (Song of Songs 7:14).
+The word dudaim is formed of the combination of the letters in dodim [friends] and [the letter] aleph.
 This indicates that through unity, the attribute of “All,” the attribute of love between lovers is created. [...]
 This is the love that emits a fragrant scent, the perfumed scent of the Garden of Eden.

 In his commentary on the weekly portion of Ki Tavo, R. Menachem Mendel emphasizes another aspect: “When a person reaches an eminent level, and a spirit appears to him from on High, in great and powerful holiness, this is undoubtedly divine favor, because this would not be possible without the assistance and aid of the Holy One, blessed be He.”
-This is hardly an everyday event, that an individual merits such illumination.
+It is hardly every day that an individual merits such illumination.
 But according to R. Menachem Mendel, the individual must bring himself to a state in which this feeling arises within him each time anew: “He must recognize God’s benevolence toward him in a renewed manner each time, as if that day God granted him the ability to rise from the lowest level to the highest height.”
 R. Menachem Mendel particularly emphasizes the importance of renewal in learning Torah, which “must be renewed for him as if it was given to him on that very day.”
 Again, he highlights the feeling of renewal on Shabbat: “Each Shabbat he should feel renewal and additional love, as if that is the first Shabbat bestowed from the supreme Source.”
 He is aware that this feeling does not come by itself.
 Rather, “one must toil to achieve this,” but he promises that one who exerts himself will merit discovery of the “hidden light.”
 This obligation applies not only to these two mitzvot, but “the same applies to all the mitzvot – one must feel renewal each time, as in the very first hour, as if they were commanded this very day.”